unoplatform/uno/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](https://github.com/unoplatform/uno/blob/master/CONTRIBUTING.md)

 # What is the Uno Platform?
-The Uno Platform is a UI Platform for building single-codebase applications for Windows, Web/WebAssembly, iOS, macOS, Android and Linux.
+The Uno Platform is a UI Platform for building single-codebase applications for Windows, Web/WebAssembly, iOS, macOS, Android, and Linux.

-It allows C# and WinUI XAML code to run on all target platforms, while allowing you control of every pixel.
-It comes with support for Fluent, Material and Cupertino design systems out of the box.
-Uno Platform implements a growing number of the WinRT and WinUI APIs, such as **Windows.UI.Xaml**, to enable WinUI applications to run on on all platforms with native performance.
+It allows C# and WinUI XAML code to run on all target platforms while allowing you control of every pixel.
+It comes with support for Fluent, Material, and Cupertino design systems out of the box.
+Uno Platform implements a growing number of the WinRT and WinUI APIs, such as **Windows.UI.Xaml**, to enable WinUI applications to run on all platforms with native performance.

-Use the WinUI tooling from Windows in [Visual Studio](https://www.visualstudio.com/), such as [XAML Hot Reload](https://docs.microsoft.com/en-us/visualstudio/xaml-tools/xaml-hot-reload?view=vs-2019) and [C# Edit and Continue](https://docs.microsoft.com/en-us/visualstudio/debugger/how-to-use-edit-and-continue-csharp), build your application as much as possible on Windows, then validate that your application runs on iOS, Android, macOS and WebAssembly.
+Use the WinUI tooling from Windows in [Visual Studio](https://www.visualstudio.com/), such as [XAML Hot Reload](https://docs.microsoft.com/en-us/visualstudio/xaml-tools/xaml-hot-reload?view=vs-2019) and [C# Edit and Continue](https://docs.microsoft.com/en-us/visualstudio/debugger/how-to-use-edit-and-continue-csharp), build your application as much as possible on Windows, then validate that your application runs on iOS, Android, macOS, and WebAssembly.

 Visit [our documentation](doc/articles/intro.md) for more details.

 # Getting Started

-See the complete [Getting Started](https://platform.uno/docs/articles/get-started.html) guides for starting with Visual Studio, Visual Studio Code, JetBrains Rider or Visual Studio for Mac.
+See the complete [Getting Started](https://platform.uno/docs/articles/get-started.html) guides for starting with Visual Studio, Visual Studio Code, JetBrains Rider, or Visual Studio for Mac.

 For a larger example and features demo:
 * Visit the [Uno Gallery](https://github.com/unoplatform/uno.gallery) repository.